 In this post, I will share with you the first 4 SEO actions you should take for your new blog if you want to start getting it ranked the same way as I did with my “case study” site, which you can see below:

-The above image is showing my organic SEO rankings (data from Google Analytics) and next is another one from my Webmaster Tools for the past 28 days:
+The below image is showing my organic SEO rankings (data from Google Analytics) and next is another one from my Webmaster Tools for the past 28 days: